mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 you from having to type your wallet filename on the command line.*

 *The following examples assume that you’ve chosen to use a default wallet.
-If you haven’t, then you must include the path to a wallet file or other seed source in all commands where a seed source is required.*
+If you choose not to, then you must include the path to a wallet file or other seed source in all commands where a seed source is required.*

 On your **offline** computer, generate a wallet: